-The percentage of your gross monthly income that housing-related payments (mortgage, property taxes and heating) eats up.
-To qualify for a mortgage, your GDSR should be 39% (or less) of your gross monthly income.
+The percentage of your gross monthly income that can be used toward housing-related payments (mortgage, property taxes, condo fees, and heating) .
+To qualify for a mortgage, your GDSR can be 39% (or less) of your gross monthly income.

 High ratio or Insured Mortgage

 A mortgage where the borrower’s down payment will be under 20% of the home’s purchase price; will require mortgage default loan insurance (CMHC, Genworth, Canada Guaranty)

 Low ratio mortgage or conventional mortgage